sparkfabrik/company-playbook/content/resources/role-iac-senior-developer.md

 ## Mission

-* To define and realize technical solutions that satisfies customer's needs.
+* To define and realize technical solutions that satisfy customers' needs.
 * To follow the direction of your team lead in doing so.
-* To help your junior mates grow, challenging them and giving them fishing cans, not fish.
+* To help your junior mates grow, challenge them and give them fishing cans, not fish.
 * To work following agreed procedures and matching our quality standards.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.
 * To value continuous improvement, seek out opportunities to learn and live by the principles of the Agile manifesto.
-* To contribute to the company's technical culture, sharing your mastery with others.
+* To contribute to the company's technical culture, share your mastery with others.

 ## Values